WHAT ARE WRITING PROMPTS?

 Story starters are sentences or segments of stories with more detail than narrative writing prompts.
 These usually end on a cliffhanger so you can continue the story in which ever way takes your imagination.
 For example:

 He thought of dropping what they wanted but instead dropped the thought.
 He would never give in.
 He had already risked his life and he would do it again.

 If you would like to try using these openings to prompt your writing you will find story starters here.

-‘Write everything you would do if the world was about to end tomorrow.’
+Write everything you would do – if the world was going to end at noon tomorrow.

 WORKING WITH WRITING PROMPTS

 These exercises might bring you along various paths, but they are all leading you in the right direction – the direction of ideas.

 Choosing the best idea to work up into a story is a really important task.

 For a writers it is really comforting to realize that you can easily develop more ideas if one is proving difficult.